swisschain/home/Infrastructure/azure.md

 Azure infrastructure guidlines

+# Subscriptions

+* Create a subscription for an environment
+  * Use environment name as a subscription name (`Development`, `Test`, `Production`)
+* Place company operational resources in a separate subscription
+  * Use `Operational` name for it

 # Resource groups

-* Create resource group for a product
+* Create a resource group for a product
 * Add `Rg` suffix to the resource group name
 * Use CamelCase naming style for the resource groups
 * If there are resources shared by several projects, create the resource group `ShardedRg`
-* Use `OperationsRg` for resources needed to run company operational services

 # Resource tags